davidsousarj/GPFPlot/README.md

 4. PROGRAM MODES
 ----------------
 Currently, GPF-PLOT has 6 program modes: `ORB`, `HFORB`, `QC`, `INT`, `TOT`, and `PROMPT`.

 `ORB` and `HFORB` are respectively for plotting VB2000 and GAMESS output orbitals.

 `QC`, `INT`, and `TOT` are for plotting the total electronic density (`TOT`) or its quasi-classical (`QC`) or interference (`INT`) densities, for a given set of orbitals.

 `PROMPT` is an interactive prompt mode, in which you can ask for the program to plot orbitals and/or densities.

-For more instructions about the modes, please see the TUTORIAL file.
+For more instructions about the modes, please see the `TUTORIAL.md` file.

 5. HOW TO WRITE THE INPUTFILE
 -----------------------------
 Although `INPUTFILE` must have the `*.gpfplot` extension, it is just a plain text in which INPUT VARIABLES are set.

 In order to set variables, type the name of the variable, followed immediately by an equal sign `=`, followed immediately by the variable value.
 Do not use spaces before or after the equal sign.
 Each line must contain only 1 variable (or none).
 Variables can be defined in any order.
-If a variable is defined more than once in the INPUTFILE, the program reads ONLY the FIRST definition and ignore the rest.
+If a variable is defined more than once in the `INPUTFILE`, the program reads ONLY the FIRST definition and ignore the rest.
 Lines starting with `#` are comments (ignored by the program).

 5.1 INPUT VARIABLES